Eric Cantor: House of Representatives

 Cantor was first elected to the U.S. House of Representatives in 2000, succeeding retiring 20-year incumbent Republican Tom Bliley.
 He defeated the Democratic nominee, Warren A. Stewart, by nearly 100,000 votes.
 Cantor had won the closely contested Republican primary — the real contest in what was then one of the most Republican districts in Virginia — over state Senator Steve Martin by only 263 votes.
-During his first term, he was one of only two Jewish Republicans serving concurrently in the House of Representatives, the other being Ben Gilman of (R-NY).
+During his first term, he was one of only two Jewish Republicans serving concurrently in the House of Representatives, the other being Ben Gilman(R-NY).
 Gilman retired in 2002, leaving Cantor the sole Jewish Republican House member.

 In 2002, Cantor was opposed by Democrat Ben Jones, an actor (who had played "Cooter Davenport" on The Dukes of Hazzard) and a former congressman from Georgia.

 In 2004, Cantor was opposed by Independent W. B. Blanton.
 Cantor won with 75.5% of the vote.
 In 2006, Cantor was opposed by Democrat James M. Nachman and Independent W. B. Blanton.
 Cantor won with 64% to Nachman's 34% and Blanton's 2%.

 In August 2008, news reports surfaced that Cantor was being considered as John McCain's Vice-Presidential running mate, with McCain's representatives seeking documents from Cantor as part of its vetting process.
 The idea for Cantor to be McCain's running mate was supported by conservative leaders like Richard Land and Erick Erickson.
 Cantor was not selected for the vice presidential nomination, and in his 2008 re-election campaign, Cantor defeated Democratic challenger Anita Hartke 63%–37%.

 In 2010, Cantor was re-elected with 59% of the vote.

 In 2012, Cantor faced a primary challenger, Floyd C. Bayne, in the June 12 Republican primary; Cantor won the primary with 79% of the vote and then defeated Democratic challenger Wayne Powell in the general election.
 Although he won with 58% of the vote, Cantor received his lowest vote percentage since being elected to Congress in 2000.